k21971/EvilHack/doc/evilhack-changelog.md

 - Allow Illithids with intrinsic flying to enter into and stay in pools/moats
 - New spells - burning hands, shocking grasp
+- Fix: repair armor spell will not randomly target the Hand of Vecna